University Housing provides for each resident:

 - Recycling bin

-- Cable TV and ethernet connections
+- Cable TV service, WiFi, and ethernet connection

 Appliances that are not allowed*